nfuellbrandt-rrc/HidingApiKeys/README.md

 )
 ```

-and finally you will need to run this in your console so that git won't try to upload changes to this file
+Finally you will need to run this in your console so that git won't try to upload changes to this file
 ```
 git update-index --skip-worktree gradle.properties
 ```